RHuebsch13/YogiBear/README.md

 ## Design choices

+The design aims to be visually appealing, with an interface that is calm.
+The color scheme reflects the serenity associated with yoga.
+GoodUI was comsulted to help the project follow common and consistent UI/UX conventions
+High-quality images of the studio space, instructors, and yoga poses to convey the atmosphere and experience were added.
 All design choices are made to create an easy to use and easy to naviagte website, that is visually pleasing for the user.
-The webpage has a traditional layout in terms of navbar, footer and content.
+The webpage has a traditional 3 page layout with continuity in terms of navbar, footer and content layout.
 All of these elements remain in the same place on each page as does the logo "Yogi Bear".
-This makes for easy site navigation.
+This makes the site easy to learn, use and navigation for the user.

 ### Fonts
 Google font Roboto has been used as the primary font.
 The sans-serif fallback is included as a generic category in case 'Roboto' is not available on the user's device or browser.
 Both fonts were selected as the are easy to read and match the aesthetic of the page.